 If a Security Threat Assessment was completed in your prior state of residence, request an official abstract from that state and mail or fax the abstract to (please include your telephone number): Ohio Bureau of Motor Vehicles, Attn: CDL/In-State Violation Unit, P.O.
 Box 16784, Columbus, OH 43216-6784, or fax to 614-752-7271.

 No Security Threat Assessment Completed:

 An Ohio CDL cannot be issued with the hazardous material endorsement if he/she has not successfully completed the required Security Threat Assessment.
 If the Security Threat Assessment has not been completed, the CDL holder can still convert to an Ohio CDL, but must drop the Hazmat endorsement.

-Once you have completed the required application, proceed to one of the following locations for the fingerprinting process.
+Once you have completed the required application, proceed to one of the locations listed in the link above for the fingerprinting process.